shkarupa-alex/tfwordvec/README.md

 Use `tfwordvec-train` to train model with your config, data and vocabularies.

 # Hub
-After model was trained, you can export encoder part to `SavedModel` format for using with `tensorflow_hub.KerasLayer`.
+After model was trained, using `tfwordvec-hub` command you can export encoder part to `SavedModel` format for using with `tensorflow_hub.KerasLayer`.
 See `tfwordvec/tests/test_hub.py` for example.

+# Export
+Use `tfwordvec-export` to export `SavedModel` from hub to binary format.

 # Evaluation
 In-package evaluation scripts unavailable for now.
+Use exported model and original tools.
-But some common datasets can be found in `datasets` directory.
+Some common datasets can be found in `datasets` directory.

 More evaluation datasets can be found here:
 - https://russe.nlpub.org/task/